 (We are skipping all details related to empty values, data format, maximal length etc.)

-A transaction is considered invalid if and only if at least one of these conditions is false:
+A transaction is considered invalid if and only if at least one of these conditions is true:

 Note that inclusion of the transaction into the blockchain takes time.
 If activation date is set to the current time, it may be in the past at the moment when the transaction is being included into the blockchain.
 To avoid the transaction invalidation for this reason, it is recommended to set activation date in the future.

 Integration with the blockchain requires installation of special software and a lot of disk and CPU resources.
 It would be excessive to require from every node to interact with the blockchain directly.
 Instead of that, only Moera naming servers will integrate with blockchain, and nodes will talk to them using a simple protocol.

 Anybody can run a naming server, and a node may select from these servers on the basis of latency, uptime, trust or any other considerations.
 If you don’t trust any naming server, you can always run your own - that’s why naming servers have almost no reason to provide incorrect information to the nodes.
 The rare occasions of fraud will be quickly revealed.